UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### UKCloud for VMware

 This compute service, powered by VMware, provides a trusted, connected and flexible cloud platform to deliver critical enterprise applications in the cloud.
-This service offers different service levels, virtual machine (VM) sizes, security domains (Assured OFFICIAL and Elevated OFFICIAL), connectivity and data protection options.
+UKCloud for VMware offers different service levels, virtual machine (VM) sizes, security domains (Assured OFFICIAL and Elevated OFFICIAL), connectivity and data protection options.

 ## Multi-cloud enabling services